clabra/DataScience/courses/coursera/Mining Massive Datasets/theory/Week 4 SVD.md

 x = 2y
 2z = 3x

-Question Explanation

-The dot product of [x,y,z] with each of the two other columns must be 0.

 ## Question 3
 Suppose we have three points in a two dimensional space: (1,1), (2,2), and (3,4).
 We want to perform PCA on these points,